itura/k8s-tutorial/02/README.md

 curl localhost:9000 # -> Hello World
 ```

+## Namespaces
+Kubernetes Namespaces provide "virtual clusters" to deploy resources into.
+Resources are only aware of other resources in their namespace, and of non-namespaced objects such as PersistentVolumes.
+The [official docs on Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) are succinct as far as k8s documentation goes, so we won't discuss them in depth.
+I will emphasize a few points:

+- Namespaces are intended to solve administrative problems for clusters with a large amount of resources and/or users
+- The DNS records created by Services reference the namespace of the Service.
+For example, if we deployed hello-world into a namespace called `hello-ns`, the Service would be addressable by `hello-world-service.hello-ns.svc.cluster.local` from any namespace
+- On the other hand, Pods created in a given namespace will not be loaded with the env variables corresponding to Services in other namespaces
+- Deleting a Namespace deletes all resources within

 ## Conclusion
 We've seen a basic Service configuration, and used it to interact with a web server.
 We've witnessed how the Service results in environment variables being loaded onto new Pods, and the name-based DNS record being available to all Pods.

-One part of the DNS record `my-service.default.svc.cluster.local` that we didn't dive into is the `default`, which is the Namespace that the service belongs to.
-So far when applying configurations, we have not specified a Namespace, and thus our resources get deployed to the `default` Namespace.
-In the next section, we will take the same code and deploy it using namespaces.
-This will illustrate the effects on the Service abstraction, and we will discuss how to use Namespaces to better organize the resources in the cluster.
+We have discussed the impact of Namespaces on the environment variables and DNS records created by Services.

+This concludes our brief introduction to the basic Kubernetes API Objects.
+With this foundation, we can now introduce more complex API Objects.
+These objects, such as Deployments, StatefulSets, and PersistentVolumes will enable us to scale our applications, provide fault tolerace, and provide persistent state.

 ## References
 - https://kubernetes.io/docs/concepts/services-networking/service/

 # Exercises
+1. Create a namespace, and repeat the above examples using the `--namespace` flag
+1. Deploy hello-world and the clients into different namespaces
 1. Deploy multiple Pods with the label `app: hello-world`, and see that the Service distributes requests among the pods
-1. Deploy the client-env Pod before the hello-world pod, and see what error occurs
+1. Deploy the client-env Pod before the hello-world Service, and see what error occurs
 1. Instead of applying each manifest individually, try applying the entire config folder `kubectl apply -f config/`.
 Results may vary.